MasahideMori-SimpleAppli/simple_safe_db/README.md

 This project is under construction and will not be available until this notice is removed.

 ## Overview
 "SimpleSafeDB" is an in-memory database for the front-end.
-With this database, you can register class structures as they are in the database,
+This database allows you to register class structures as they are in the database,
-and search elements of the registered classes in a type-safe manner.
+and allows full-text searches of the elements of the registered classes.
+In addition, queries are also classes, and can have DB operation information consisting of
+who, when, what, why, and from.
+If serialized and saved, it provides a very rich source of information for security audits and usage analysis.
+This is particularly useful in projects with various constraints, such as medical use.
+In addition, for when, the TemporalTrace class has a complete tracing function for
+the communication path and each arrival time.
+I I think this would be useful, for example, in space-scale communication networks,
+where even the speed of light introduces significant delays.

-This package does not incorporate search speed-up techniques such as index creation,
+This package does not incorporate search acceleration methods such as index creation,
-and searches are performed directly in memory.
+and searches are performed directly on memory.
-For this reason, if you are using it with large amounts of data or if you need fast search speed,
+For this reason, we currently recommend using a general database when using large-scale data or
-I recommend using a general database.
+when search speed is required.

 ## Usage
 Under developing.